There's a way to quit coal without wrecking jobs and communities

 The LVA's 2022 transition roadmap reflects more than 2,000 community meetings, Buckingham points out, and the work of a 48-person steering committee.
 "A successful transition for us is built from the ground up," he said.

 The government also sponsored the Vietnamese delegation's tour.
-Australia's climate policies are far from ground-breaking, but it's ahead of its regional neighbors.
+Australia's climate policies are far from ground-breaking, but it's ahead of its regional neighbours.

 "There's high demand for learning from Australia's experience," said Thang, the academic.
 The Vietnamese wanted to know about the practicalities, policy instruments and technology, he said.